codyhoag/liferay-portal/modules/sdk/gradle-plugins-target-platform/README.markdown

 }
 ```

-There are two Target Platform Gradle plugins you can apply to your project:
+There are two Target Platform Gradle plugins you can apply to your project.
+If
+you have a multi-module Gradle project, you only need to apply these plugins to
+the root project.

 - The [*Target Platform Plugin*](#target-platform-plugin) helps to configure
 your projects to build against an established set of platform artifacts,